 Pages you can link to from this page will help you understand more about helping your child.

 Also, you may find yourself in a position where you wonder about medication as an option for your child.
 Please click here to symptoms of anxiety in children for information on child anxiety medication.

-Generalized Anxiety Disorder is excessive or unrealistic anxiety or worry over a variety of issues.
+Generalized Anxiety Disorder is excessive or unrealistic anxiety or worries over a variety of issues.
 A child with generalized anxiety disorder may worry about everything.
-They worry about things that have happened, things that are happening, and things that may happen in the future.
+They worry about things that have happened, things that are happening, and things that may occur in the future.

 Symptoms of anxiety in children who have Generalized Anxiety Disorder manifest as follows:

 They may experience:

 Panic attacks are not a very common anxiety disorder in children but do occur occasionally.

 They are more common in adolescents and may occur with agoraphobia, which is essentially fearfulness about leaving home or other comfort zones' safety.
 Children or adolescents who are having an anxiety attack may refuse to leave their homes and refuse to go to school.
 This often happens because a child has experienced a child anxiety attack or panic attack at school and then chooses to avoid that setting.

 The physical symptoms are what distinguish panic attacks